 AVL: In the wake of the crisis, new systemic risk challenges have emerged with respect to the macroeconomic environment, market-related risks and concerns related to technology.

 One example that pertains to market risk is the growth of exchange-traded funds (ETFs).
 Over the past decade, the range of underlying ETF assets has expanded significantly and now includes commodities, cryptocurrencies and other non-traditional asset classes.
 At the same time, ETFs with leveraged and/or inverted structures have come to market, further expanding and diversifying the risk profiles of these types of products.
-The proliferation of certain increasingly esoteric ETFs presents a new challenge, as some of these products can have very complex payoff structures and their associated exposures should be
+The proliferation of certain increasingly esoteric ETFs presents a new challenge, as some of these products can have very complex payoff structures and their associated exposures should be managed very carefully.

 With respect to technology-related risks, we believe that cybersecurity concerns, capabilities and plans should continue to be prioritised, emphasising resilience and recovery as much as prevention, incorporating tabletop exercises and promoting public-private partnerships.
 We also feel that, while fintech developments do not pose a systemic threat at present, they should be carefully monitored and thoughtfully supervised to balance the associated risks and rewards.